UPDATE: April 26, 2022

 - Fish and Seafood: all species except pufferfish and Chinese mitten crab

-- Frozen or Canned Fruits and Vegetables: Fruits - up to 15 frozen packages or 15 cans per person, but not more than 250 kgs (550 lbs), Vegetables - up to 20 kgs (44 lbs) of frozen vegetables per person
+- Frozen, Dried Canned Fruits and Vegetables: Processed fruits up to 20 kgs or 20 L if measured by volume, Processed vegetables - up to 20 kgs (44 lbs) of frozen/canned or dried vegetables per person

-- Meat and Poultry Products (Fresh, frozen and Chilled): Up to 20 kgs (44 lbs)/person, packaging must have identifying marks, indicating what the product is, proof of country of origin may be required.
-Raw or uncooked poultry are not allowed at this time.
+- Meat and Poultry Products (fresh, frozen, and chilled): Up to 20 kgs (44 lbs)/person, packaging must have identifying marks, indicating what the product is and proof of country of origin (US).

-For a complete list of which food products you can or cannot bring into Canada, visit the Canadian Food Inspection Agency's website.
+For a complete list of which food products you can or cannot bring into Canada including products that originated from a foreign country other than the United States, visit the Canadian Food Inspection Agency's website.
 Because pest and disease situations are constantly changing, these requirements may be adjusted at any time.
-Please check back often and before you leave home the United States.
+Please check back often and before you leave home in the United States.